hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 You can specify **key angle surface** to make a stepped ("staircase") profile keyboard with uniform profile keycaps (DSA/XDA etc.).

 You can see how they work by a scaffold set which is built in PC0.
-Click green **P2P/PCB** icon and enable 'Generate a scaffold set' checkbox in the command dialog.
+Click green **P2P/PCB** command icon in P2PPCB tab and enable 'Generate a scaffold set' checkbox in the command dialog.

 3. Start a P2PPCB project